First live DPP

 ESPR 2025–2030 working plan adopted

-First priority product groups named: textiles & apparel, iron & steel, aluminium, furniture, tyres, detergents, chemicals, energy-related products.
-Each gets its own delegated act.
+New priority product groups named: textiles & apparel, iron & steel, aluminium, furniture, tyres, mattresses.
+Detergents, chemicals and footwear are explicitly excluded from this first working plan.
+16 energy-related product groups carried over from the old Ecodesign Directive.
+Each group gets its own delegated act.

 18 Feb2027